 Dog Paternity Test

-Starting from only £129 with results in 10 working days
+From only £129 with results in 10 working days

 If you have any doubts about the parentage of a litter, including the possibility that you may have a multiple sired litter, then a Dog Paternity Test can provide the answers you need.